-The pump is connected to the "water pump" section of the terminal strip.
+The pump is connected to the terminal strip in the condensing unit.

 REFRIGERANT HANDLING AND SAFETY

 Do not proceed with any aspect of a procedure if you do not fully understand the procedure and know what to expect in results from it.
 Understand fully that pressure exists in refrigeration systems.
 Be careful.